chrislavoy/TTSCleanup/README.md

    - If you need to specify a directory open a terminal and navigate to where the executable is saved and execute it by typing `.\TTSCleanup.exe "\My Custom Path\To\Tabletop Simulator\Saves"`

 ### From Source
-1. Have `dotnet` installed with version 6.0 or higher.
+1. Have `dotnet` installed with version 7.0 or higher.
 Download and install the SDK from [Microsoft](https://dotnet.microsoft.com/en-us/download).
 2. Download or clone the project locally
 3. Open a terminal window and navigate to the folder you put the code into
 4. run `dotnet run --project .\TTSCleanup\TTSCleanup.csproj`
-   - If you need to use a directory other than the default Windows directory you can pass it in as the first argument `dotnet run --project .\TTSCleanup\TTSCleanup.csproj "\My Custom Path\To\Tabletop Simulator\Saves"`
+   - If you need to use a directory other than the default directory you can pass it in as the first argument `dotnet run --project .\TTSCleanup\TTSCleanup.csproj "\My Custom Path\To\Tabletop Simulator\Saves"`

 ## Output
 The files cleaned and how many affected objects are printed to the screen during the cleaning process